Jaxolotl20112023/RunningJSSFPrograms/README.md

 Load sensor inaccuracy can be caused by rapid changes in temperature, inconsistent power usage, and the wrong orientation of the amplifier.

   1. Ensure that the load cell is getting consistent power through the 3.3V port.
 To do this, use a multimeter and put the positive into the 3.3V port and the neutral in the ground.
+If you can't, use this command in the terminal:
   2. Ensure that the temperature is not changing too rapidly
   3. If the amplifier is not flat and vertical, then the readings are more susceptible to error
   4. If it still doesn't work, ensure that the wires are plugged in all the way.